Moving to South Korea

 Expats moving to South Korea will discover a fiercely competitive modern country that is still steeped in ancient history and tradition.
 As the home of tech giants such as Samsung and LG Electronics, South Korea has a tech-centric economy.
 Fittingly, the country consistently ranks as having the fastest internet in the world, ahead of both Hong Kong and Japan.
 Not only is this useful for doing business in South Korea, but it also helps expats keep in touch with family and friends back home.

 The extensive road, rail and ferry transport systems in South Korea connect its nine provinces.
-Similar to Japan’s bullet train, the KTX connects Seoul, Daejeon, Daegu and Busan - the cities most popular with expats - and enables passengers to hurtle from Seoul in the north to Busan in the south in about three hours.
+Similar to Japan’s bullet train, the KTX and SRT connect Seoul, Daejeon, Daegu and Busan - the cities most popular with expats - and enables passengers to hurtle from Seoul in the north to Busan in the south in about three hours.

 South Korean cuisine is very different from Asian foods that expats are often familiar with and may initially challenge their palates.
-Perseverance is crucial, however, since there are many regional delicacies worth sampling, although Western food is readily available all over.
+Perseverance is crucial, however, since there are many regional delicacies worth sampling, although Western food is readily available in larger cities.

 South Koreans enjoy entertainment, and the country's nightlife, particularly in the larger cities, is fantastic.
 There are a number of cultural festivals celebrated throughout the year and it has a bustling music scene that frequently attracts international stars.

-Politically, South Korea does not enjoy a good relationship with its neighbour, North Korea, but this rarely affects ordinary people going about their daily business.
+Politically, South Korea does not enjoy a good relationship with its neighbour, North Korea.
+However, this rarely affects ordinary people going about their daily business.